Designations Congruent with Things: Chapter 17

 Newt is pretty sure that despite the abrupt change of conversational topic Hermann knows exactly what he means, he’s just applying some verbal drag to decelerate conversational whiplash.

-This,” Newt says, sweeping the Windex bottle back and forth between his chest and Hermann’s general direction a few times with some quiet sloshing.
+This.”
+Newt sweeps the Windex bottle back and forth between his chest and Hermann’s general direction a few times with some quiet sloshing.

 “Right now?
-Other than a notably thorough window-cleaning?”
-Hermann says dryly, still eyeing him with what Newt is going to term ‘suspicion’ for reasons unknown.
+Other than a notably thorough window cleaning?”
+Hermann is still eyeing him with what Newt will term “suspicion” for reasons unknown.
 “Very little.”

 “Yes,” Newt says.
 “That was, actually, kind of my point.
 Arguably, I assaulted your brain.
 You don’t have to buy me clothes.
 Also, please stop buying me clothes.”

-“I assaulted my own brain,” Hermann replies, dropping his eyes and pulling light bulbs, dish detergent, and other miscellaneous items out of shopping bags.
+“I assaulted my own brain.”
+Hermann drops his eyes and pulls light bulbs, dish detergent, and other miscellaneous items out of shopping bags.
 “I also kidnapped you and legally misrepresented you to the Pan Pacific Defense Corps, so please keep that in mind.”

-“That is so you,” Newt says, walking back to the kitchen, dropping into a crouch that requires some hand-mediated stabilization, and putting the Windex back into its dark cupboard with an inappropriately affectionate and slightly uncoordinated pat or eight of them in a row.
-“You know,” he says, loudly because he is talking to Hermann and not to the Windex, “you don’t win any interpersonal points for trying to sidestep your way out of the unequal power dynamic that’s brewing here, with you having a job and me having trouble with everything.”
-He hauls himself up with both hands on the edge of the sink and then freaks out slightly and steps back, one hand coming up in not-panic when he realizes that someone is standing about three feet away from him.
+“That is so you.”
+Newt walks back to the kitchen, drops into a crouch that requires some hand-mediated stabilization, and puts the Windex back into its dark cupboard with an inappropriately affectionate and slightly uncoordinated pat or eight of them in a row.
+“You know,” he says loudly, because he’s talking to Hermann and not to the Windex, “you don’t win any interpersonal points for trying to sidestep your way out of the unequal power dynamic that’s brewing here, with you having a job and me having trouble with everything.”
+He hauls himself up with both hands on the edge of the sink then steps back, one hand coming up in not-panic when he realizes someone is standing about three feet away from him.

 That someone is Hermann, obviously, because who else would it be?

-Newt really hopes he did not see the whole thing where Newt was kind of petting the Windex a little bit, hardly at all really, but maybe just a little.
+Newt really hopes he didn’t see the whole thing where Newt was kind of petting the Windex a little bit, hardly at all really, but maybe just a little.

 Newt could use an actual pet.

-“Will you stop,” Hermann says, looking as freaked out as Newt feels.
+“Will you stop.”
+Hermann looks as freaked out as Newt feels.
 “We both have jobs.
 We both will have jobs.
-You can have a job whenever you’d like to have one, essentially you already have it, as I’ve explained, you simply have to give a talk to the Neuroscience Department at your convenience—what are you—” Hermann trails off, looking confused and slightly edgy.
+You can have a job whenever you’d like to have one; essentially you already have it.
+As I’ve explained, you simply have to give a talk to the Neuroscience Department at your convenience—what are you—” Hermann trails off, confused and edgy.

 “Can we get fish?”
-Newt asks, deciding to change the subject.
+Newt decides to change the subject.

 “For dinner?”
 Hermann replies, clearly confused.